-The Audit Committee consists of three independent non-executive Directors, being Mr. Lo Chi Wang, Mr. Moo Kai Pong and Mr. Wu Kin San Alfred.
+The Audit Committee consists of three independent non-executive Directors, being Mr. Lo Chi Wang, Mr. Wu Kin San Alfred and Mr. Moo Kai Pong.
 Mr. Lo Chi Wang is the chairman of the Audit Committee.

-The Group's audited consolidated annual results for the year ended 31 March 2019, the accounting policies and practices adopted by the Group, and the Group's financial reporting and internal control matters have been reviewed by the Audit Committee in a meeting held on 17 June 2019.
+The Group's audited annual results for the year ended 31 March 2020, the accounting policies and practices adopted by the Group, and the Group's financial reporting and internal control matters have been reviewed by the Audit Committee in a meeting held on 12 June 2020.